Bylaws of Advisory Neighborhood Commission 2B

 Section 4 — The Commission shall receive, investigate, and consider constituent concerns and complaints.
 When appropriate, the Commission shall attempt to resolve the concern or complaint.
 The Commission may transmit such issues to the appropriate public or private entity for resolution.

-Section 5 — Each year, the Commission shall file an annual report with the Council and the Mayor for the preceding fiscal year.
-Such report shall provide a summary of the Commission’s activities for the prior fiscal year and provide pertinent recommendations for the improvement of services, policy, or programs.
+Section 5 — Each year, the Commission shall file an annual report with the Office of the Advisory Neighborhood Commissions for the preceding fiscal year.

 Section 6 — The Commission shall when appropriate, constitute the citizen advisory mechanism required by law or regulation.